Staying Safe On Abuse Support Sites

 Previous page, Cyberstalking: Why and How focused on what cyberstalking is, who engages in it, why, and how they go about it practically.
 This page deals with precautions you can take to stay safe while using sites like Fort.

 The internet is a great place for survivors of abuse - you can find tons of information, communicate with other survivors, speak freely and openly about deeply personal, sensitive issues without risking disbelief, judgment, gossip, public ridicule, or personal attacks (which isn't always the case with your 3d friends or family).
-It's a great arrangement, especially at the initial stages of healing from abuse, but it can create an illusion that people you meet online are fundamentally safer than your 3d friends, which isn't necessarily true.
+It's a great arrangement, especially at the initial stages of healing from abuse.
+However, it can create an illusion that people you meet online are fundamentally safer than your 3d friends, which isn't necessarily true.
 Outright predators, perverts, bored teenagers wanting to pull pranks on you, mentally ill individuals with their own agenda - plenty of not-so-nice folks enjoy the benefits of internet along with you, and of course prey on abuse support groups, where everyone talks of sensitive issues and thus is an easy target.

 Safety of online support groups is due solely to moderation and anonymity: predators can't hurt you on site because they get banned if they try, and they can't hurt you off-site because you are anonymous and they have no way to find you.
 Therefore, when you disclose your identity on an abuse support site - you're opening yourself up to risks of much higher degree than you could ever anticipate from your 3d friends.
 There's no need to feel paranoid and withdraw from internet support altogether - but it's crucial to understand the dynamics and take precautions.